Feeld/junior-infra-task/report.md

 **Pros**

-- Plenty of information available, good community
+- Plenty of clear documentation available, good community
-- Clear documentation
 - Highly performant
 - Integrates well with all the listed system requirements
 - Has plenty of other integrations which allows for flexibility